If you’re wondering how to write website content, then you’ve probably already dabbled a little and realized that it’s harder than it looks.

 And you’re probably already making the biggest mistake you can possibly make… even if you haven’t written a single word.

 The mistake is something so subtle that you wouldn’t even think about it until someone pointed it out to you…

-Copywriters have know this trick for a long time (they already know exactly what I’m talking about), but the average person who’s trying to figure out how to write content for a website that might be their first (or even second or third, after the first one failed…) is just going to miss this completely.
+Copywriters have known this problem for a long time, but the average person who’s trying to figure out how to write content for their own website is just going to miss this completely.

 Here’s the Mistake…